jr0cket/heroku-java-workshop-content/heroku-overview/heroku-status.md

 # Heroku Status Website

   The [Heroku Status](https://status.heroku.com) website provides a simple way to see if any issues are occuring on the platform.
-Details of any incidents are published here
+Details of any incidents are published here along with any planned maintenance windows.

 ![Heroku Status example](../images/heroku-status-example.png)